segment-boneyard/analytics-swift/README.md

 # analytics-swift

-analytics-swift is an Swift client for [Segment](https://segment.com)
+analytics-swift is an Swift client for [Segment](https://segment.com).

+Our [analytics-ios](https://github.com/segmentio/analytics-ios) library is more full featured than it's pure Swift counterpart.
+If you need those advanced features and support for client side integrations, please use it instead.

 ## Installing the Library